TeamWin/twrpme/_devices/lgg4.markdown

 <div class='page-heading' id='fastboot-install'>Unlocking + Fastboot Install Method (No Root Required):</div>
 <a id='fastboot'></a>
 <hr />
+<p class="text">The recommended way is to use <a href="https://forum.xda-developers.com/android/software-hacking/live-iso-adb-fastboot-driver-issues-t3526755" target=_blank>FWUL - a simple adb/fastboot ISO</a> which has all drivers etc included.</p>
-<p class="text"><a href="http://developer.android.com/sdk/index.html#linux-bundle-size">You will need the platform-tools from the Android SDK on your computer.</a> Find the Android command line tools section on the page linked and install the SDK tools package.
+<p class="text">If you still want to use Windows <a href="http://developer.android.com/sdk/index.html#linux-bundle-size">you will need the platform-tools from the Android SDK</a> on your computer.
+Find the Android command line tools section on the page linked and install the SDK tools package.
 From the SDK Manager, download only the platform-tools to get adb and fastboot binaries.</p>
-<p class="text">Windows users will need proper drivers installed on their computer.
-You can try the <a href="https://forum.xda-developers.com/android/software-hacking/live-iso-adb-fastboot-driver-issues-t3526755" target=_blank>simple FWUL adb/fastboot ISO</a> or the <a href="http://www.xda-developers.com/universal-naked-driver-solves-your-adb-driver-problems-on-windows/">Naked ADB drivers</a> or the <a href="http://www.koushikdutta.com/post/universal-adb-driver">Universal ADB drivers</a> if you don't already have a working driver installed</p>
+<p class="text">Windows users will also need proper drivers installed on their computer.
+You can try the <a href="http://www.xda-developers.com/universal-naked-driver-solves-your-adb-driver-problems-on-windows/">Naked ADB drivers</a> or the <a href="http://www.koushikdutta.com/post/universal-adb-driver">Universal ADB drivers</a> if you don't already have a working driver installed</p>
 <p class="text">Your device needs to be officially unlocked by LG before it can flash custom images!
+(Hint: There is a <b>completely unsupported method</b> available for locked devices here: <a href="https://forum.xda-developers.com/g4/development/locked-twrpinfish-locked-g4-devices-t3573048">TWRP-in-FIsH for all locked G4 devices like: H810, H812, H818, ...</a>)</p>
-To unlock your device you have to go to:</p>
-<p class="text"><a href="http://developer.lge.com/resource/mobile/RetrieveBootloader.dev" target=_blank>http://developer.lge.com</a> and follow all steps there to get and flash your LG unlock binary.
+<p class="text">To unlock your device you have to go to: <a href="http://developer.lge.com/resource/mobile/RetrieveBootloader.dev" target=_blank>http://developer.lge.com</a> and follow all steps there to get and flash your LG unlock binary.
 You can NOT proceed withouth completing this step!</p>
 <p class="text">Download the correct image file and copy the file into the same folder as your adb and fastboot binaries.
 Rename the image to twrp.img and type:</p>
 <p class="code">fastboot boot twrp.img</p>
 <p class="text">This will boot up TWRP but for the moment in memory only.
 To complete the installation and making it persistent:</p>